iclr-blogposts/2025/_posts/2025-04-28-analysing-the-spectral-biases-in-generative-models.md

 ---
 # Viewing Images in Frequency Domain

-We are used to viewing images in the spatial domain only.
-But there is another way to view an image, i.e. the frequency domain.
-We can calculate the frequency content in an image using the 2D Discrete Fourier Transform (DFT)<d-cite key="schwarz2021frequencybiasgenerativemodels"></d-cite>.
+While we typically view images in the spatial domain—where every pixel directly represents brightness or color—another compelling perspective is to examine them in the frequency domain.
+By applying the 2D Discrete Fourier Transform (DFT)<d-footnote>checkout <a href="https://github.com/Inspiaaa/2D-DFT-Visualisation" target="_blank">this</a> nice demo</d-footnote> <d-cite key="schwarz2021frequencybiasgenerativemodels"> </d-cite>, we can break down an image into its frequency components, revealing hidden structures and patterns that aren’t as apparent in the spatial view.
 A 2D discrete fourier transform maps a grayscale image $I \in \mathbb{R}^{H \times W}$ to the frequency domain as follows :

 $$
 \hat{I}[k, l] = \frac{1}{HW} \sum_{x=0}^{H-1} \sum_{y=0}^{W-1} e^{-2\pi i \frac{x \cdot k}{H}} \cdot e^{-2\pi i \frac{y \cdot l}{W}} \cdot I[x, y]